christophstrasen/WorldObserver/docs_internal/development.md

 - Checks that `require("WorldObserver")`, `require("LQR")`, and `require("reactivex")` resolve correctly in the destination tree.
 - Probes for issues that would only appear in the Project Zomboid Kahlua runtime (e.g. missing vanilla Lua packages or overly strict `package`/`debug` expectations).

+Note:
+- The smoke test runs under a normal Lua interpreter, and it injects `PZ_LUA_PATH` to approximate Zomboid’s `shared/` module search.
+- This injected search path may include `?/init.lua` for compatibility with some Lua tooling, but **WorldObserver does not rely on init.lua auto-loading in the actual game** (PZ does not treat `init.lua` specially).

 ### 3.3 LQR tests (optional)

 You can run the LQR test suite from the LQR submodule root: